 One known workaround is to export a Final Cut Pro XML from Premiere.
 It can be opened in Final Cut Pro 7 (the last version that allows AAF export), or X2Pro Audio Convert.
 Another workaround is to export an AAF with embedded media, not link to source media.

-Takeaways for Premiere editors (if you’re exporting to a sound mixer or editor):
+Takeaways for Premiere editors (if you’re exporting for post-production sound

 - Don’t use nested clips.